tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Preferred Label: Resource Type
 - Definition: Category of things that are data objects about which data quality assertions may be made.
 - SubClass Of: FundamentalConcept
-- Notes: In bdqffdq the concept of ResourceType has instances for SingleRecord or MultiRecord
+- Notes: In bdqffdq the concept of ResourceType has instances for SingleRecord or MultiRecord.

 ********************